BDME132/climbingv2/README.md

-# MDX Starter
+# Rock Climb Utah

 A modern, type-safe MDX content site built with Next.js 16, Velite, and Tailwind CSS.
-Perfect for blogs, documentation sites, and content-driven projects that need the power of React components within Markdown.
+Your guide to rock climbing in Utah.

 ## Overview